rs-lsl/CSSNet/README.md

 ```

 And remember to adjust the train and test patch number for the different "training_size".

-The code of the paper ‘Hyperspectral image super-resolution network based on cross-scale non-local attention’.(TGRS)

 The fusion between the hyperspectral and multi-spectral images could be conducted by running the ‘main_hmfusion.py’.